Caste system in India: Contemporary extent and enumeration

-Between 2019 and 2020, Pew Research interviewed 29,999 Indian adults, finding that 98% of Indians identified as members of a caste.
+Between 2019 and 2020, Pew Research interviewed 29,999 Indian adults, finding that 98% of Indians identified as members of a caste when asked.

+The question of if and how to enumerate caste is politically fraught in its own right.
+No census under the Republic of India has enumerated caste, on the premise that doing so would be socially divisive; the last Indian census to do so was in 1931, under British rule.
+The 15th census in 2011 did not count caste, but an associated Socio Economic and Caste Census was conducted outside the scope of the 1948 Census of India Act.
+The 16th census, which As of 2026 is scheduled to enumerate population data in 2027, is anticipated to ask each individual to declare a jati.

 Origins

 Perspectives

 There are at least two perspectives for the origins of the caste system in ancient and medieval India, which focus on either ideological factors or on socio-economic factors.